CGRoffcialcode/Controlled-Matrix/README.md

-* Copyright (C) 2025 CGRofficialcode
- *
- * This code is free software: you can redistribute it and/or modify
- * it under the terms of the GNU General Public License as published by
- * the Free Software Foundation, either version 3 of the License, or
- * (at your option) any later version.
- *
- * Thiscode is distributed in the hope that it will be useful,
- * but WITHOUT ANY WARRANTY; without even the implied warranty of
- * MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
- * GNU General Public License for more details.
- *
- * You should have received a copy of the GNU General Public License
- * along with this code.
-If not, see <https://www.gnu.org/licenses/>.

-Note: you can remove the watermark, but please keep it if you are going to share it with other people

 #  / ____|          | |           | | |        | | |  \/  |     | |
 # | |     ___  _ __ | |_ _ __ ___ | | | ___  __| | | \  / | __ _| |_ _ __ ___  __